TheNewPing/2SATsolver/README.md

 ## Usage

-A usage example can be compiled with `nvcc src/main.cu -o bin/main`.
+A usage example can be compiled with `nvcc -Xcompiler -fopenmp -lgomp -Iinclude src/main.cu -o bin/main`.
 It can then be used with `bin/main [-c] <test_file> <number of solutions> <minimum hamming distance>`.
 Many test files can be found in the `test_data` directory.
 The `-c` flag is used to run the serial algorithm after the parallel one, then compare the execution times.

 ## Instance generator